shanilamalesa/CAT_SHOP/README.md

 Restart the dev server after any change to `.env.local` — Next.js only reads it at startup.

+## Deployment

+Hosted on Vercel, with Postgres on Neon.

+- The Vercel **Framework Preset must be Next.js**.
+Setting it to "Other" produces sitewide 404s with no useful error.
+- Neon requires SSL. `lib/db.js` switches it on automatically when the host contains `neon.tech`, so the same file works locally and in production.
+- The six environment variables above must be set in Vercel too, since `.env.local` is gitignored and never deployed.
+- `NEXT_PUBLIC_SITE_URL` must be the real deployed domain.
+If it is missing, the code falls back to `localhost`, which silently breaks the sitemap and every Open Graph image.
+- Environment variables are read at build time, so changing one requires a redeploy before it takes effect.

 ## Database

 Single `products` table: